simphotonics/directed_graph/README.md

     comparator: comparator,
   );

-  // Construction a graph from data.
+  // Constructing a graph from data.
   // Note: Each object is converted to a vertex. var graphII = DirectedGraph<String>.fromData({
     'A': ['B', 'H', 'C', 'E'],